-Not only species of animals are vanishing from the face of our earth, forms of folk art too; and many are no more a part of the ethnic tradition of the people in most regions of this world.
+Not only species of animals are vanishing from the face of our earth, forms of folk art too.
+Today, in most regions of this world, many forms of folk art are no more a part of the ethnic tradition of the people.
 The present generation is not even aware that those forms of folk art did exist.
 One such ethnic folk art indigenous to India is the Street Play.
-It is now virtually a dying art – dying because of the popularity of cinema, dying for want of patronage.
+It is now virtually a dying art.
+It is dying because of the popularity of cinema.
+It is dying for want of patronage.

 In Tamilnadu, we call this folk art “Theru Koothu” (Tamil: தெருக்கூத்து).
 It is a folk theatre performed in the open mostly during temple festivals in the villages of Tamilnadu.

 The art of Theru Koothu is handed down from one generation to the next.
 The performers hail from poor down trodden families of the lower level of society.
 They know no other trade.
 They travel as a troupe that include the actors, dancers, musicians, make-up artists, stage-decorators, cooks and sometimes a few family members.
 They are always on the move travelling from one village to another.